misidemita/misidemita/README.md

-# Miside Mita
+## MiSide Mita
+Mita serves as the protagonist and central figure in MiSide, with various incarnations that reflect her complex personality.
+Players interact with these different versions throughout their journey, each offering unique experiences and emotional depth.

 ## Overview of MiSide
 **MiSide** is an engaging psychological horror adventure game that immerses players in a surreal narrative centered around the character Mita.
 The game features multiple versions of Mita, each representing different facets of her personality, which enhances the storytelling and gameplay experience.
 Below is a detailed overview of the key characters and their roles within the game.

 [For more information, feel free to visit our MiSide Wiki site!](https://miside.wiki)

-## Main Character in MiSide: Mita

-Mita serves as the protagonist and central figure in MiSide, with various incarnations that reflect her complex personality.
-Players interact with these different versions throughout their journey, each offering unique experiences and emotional depth.

 ## Variants of Mita